khimo/khimo.github.io/bli-guides/bli-faq.md

 ### How do I know which _Home Automation_ systems can be integrated?

 The list of _Home Automation_ systems that are supported out of the box can be found here: [System Drivers Guide](../bli-help-files/drivers/main.md).
 However, new _Home Automation_ systems are added with each firmware update and on the online repos.
-For the latest news on supported systems and functionalities don't miss our [Newsletter](***LINK***).

 ### Are the firmware updates necessary?